david-daveee/Extension-Highligher/README.md

 </p>

 ## About:
-**This extension helps to highlight on the site the courses that you are studying now, and do not to look for or search them again every time.**
+**This extension helps to highlight on the site (MEGA) the courses that you are studying now, and do not to look for or search them again every time.**
 ## Anything you need:
 1. Download and install this extension through <a href="chrome://extensions/">"chrome://extensions/"</a>. </br>